MartyC-137/martyc-137.github.io/_posts/2023-01-08-python-storedprocedures-snowflake.md

     df1 = table1.to_pandas()
     df2 = table2.to_pandas()

-    # convert the the fields of interest from each table to a list
+    # convert the fields of interest from each table to a list
     list1 = df1[field1].to_list()
     list2 = df2[field2].to_list()